emeu17/mvc_ci/README.md

-Kmom05
+Kmom06
 ==========

-ORM
+Travis and Scrutinizer
 -------------

-Adding ORM to symfony project
+Adding Travis and Scrutinizer to ORM symfony project from kmom05